-A Message from an External Director

-Sharing information with haste and transparency will drive Shiseido's reforms and growth

-I became a Shiseido external director three years ago.
-I participate in Board of Directors, new year Group policy kickoff and various other meetings and also spend a substantial amount of time working with front-line employees, so I see that Shiseido is changing significantly.

-Shiseido's corporate governance is also at the forefront among corporations in Japan, and continues to evolve.
-Shiseido makes decisions with exceptional speed, which I largely attribute to CEO Masahiko Uotani's excellent leadership.
+Management Section A Message from an External Director Sharing information with haste and transparency will drive Shiseido's reforms and growth I participate in Board of Directors, new year Group policy kickoff and various other meetings and also spend a substantial amount of time working with front-line employees, so I see that Shiseido is changing significantly.
+Yoko Ishikura front among corporations in Japan, and continues to evolve.
+External Director Shiseido makes decisions with exceptional speed, which I largely attribute to CEO Masahiko Uotani's excellent leadership.
 The acquisition of the Dolce&Gabbana license is representative.
 Multiple investment projects were in progress at the same time, including the acquisition of Laura Mercier.
 Mr. Uotani addressed this situation by e-mailing detailed reports on up-to-the-moment changes in progress to all attendees of Board of Directors meetings, including external directors and Audit & Supervisory Board members.
 The speed, accuracy and timeliness of these reports allowed sufficient discussion among external directors.
 Japanese companies tended to emphasize formulaic governance for a while in response to the establishment of the Corporate Governance Code, but companies need to grow.
-Shiseido recognizes that to achieve growth, corporate governance must be predicated on maintaining established frameworks and transparency to create an environment that lets management make bold moves quickly according to the circumstances.

-Ongoing reform is critical for Shiseido's future.
-It may be challenging, but Shiseido must accelerate innovation and investment to maintain momentum.
+Shiseido recognizes that to achieve growth, corporate governance must be predicated on maintaining established frameworks and transparency to create an environment that lets management make bold moves quickly according to the circumstances. challenging, but Shiseido must accelerate innovation and investment to maintain momentum.
 Hiring and nurturing people is key to reform and growth.
-More talented people Shiseido creates an environment in which employees can demonstrate their true abilities.
-I strongly believe that this will truly make Shiseido a company with highly valuable people.

-Shiseido is a vibrant company that is drawing on its traditions and clear vision under solid leadership to take on numerous challenges.
+More talented people than ever will come to Shiseido from around the world if Shiseido creates an environment in which employees can demonstrate their true abilities.
+I strongly believe that this will truly make Shiseido a company with highly valuable people. traditions and clear vision under solid leadership to take on numerous challenges.
 I am confident that with transparent and bold management, Shiseido will earn international respect as a global beauty company from Japan.
+56 JHIJEIDO ANNUAL REPORT 2016